 The best approach to stalls is to study them, train for them, practice them and then do everything possible to prevent having to experience an unplanned real-life stall.

-Having a thorough understanding of aerodynamics plus hands-on stall recovery skills, experience and ongoing training is the best way to set yourself up for safe, uneventful flights.
+Having a thorough understanding of aerodynamics plus hands-on recovery skills, experience and ongoing training is the best way to set yourself up for safe, uneventful flights.

 Check out these guides to help you get on your way to becoming a more proficient pilot!

 Do you think we missed anything important?
 Let us know in the comments below!